-It is the bottom part of a stele with a relief of Storm God on the front face and the last 5 lines of a hieroglyphic Luwian inscription on the back and the sides.
+It is the bottom part of a stele with a relief of Storm God on the front face and the last 5 lines of a Hieroglyphic Luwian inscription on the back and the sides.
 The last line continues to the front of the stele forming a line below the god relief.
 In its current shape the stele is about 88x90x39 cm.
-It was found during the excavations for a office building construction in Aksaray in 1976.
-The inscription is a dedication by a ruler named Kiyakiya whose name is also mentioned in Topada monument.
-Kiyakiya is thought to be the same person as Kiakki known from Assyrian sources who was deposed by Assyrian King Sargon II in 718 BCE.
-Thus the stele is dated to the end of 8th cent BCE.
-It is currently in Aksaray Museum.
+It was found during the excavations for an office building construction in Aksaray in 1976.
+The inscription is a dedication by a king named Kiyakiya whose name is also mentioned in Topada monument.
+Kiyakiya is thought to be the same person known as Kiakki in Assyrian sources, who was deposed by Assyrian King Sargon II in 718 BCE.
+Thus the stele is dated to the end of the 8th century BCE.
+It is currently in the Aksaray Museum.